Recommended calculator

 Snowball and avalanche only affect that portion.
 They decide which balance gets the full impact of your extra money while everything else moves more slowly.

-That means the strategy doesn’t change how much you're paying.
+The strategy doesn’t change how much you're paying.
 It changes which part of your debt improves first.

 Where progress shows up first